CurlyFry53/project-2-stock-data/README.md

 ### Future Additions

 In the future, Prospector Pulse aims to expand its offerings to include portfolio management tools and a marketplace for purchasing stocks and other investments.
 This expansion will position us as a competitor to established retail investment companies like Robinhood, providing retail investors with a comprehensive platform for managing their investments.

+## Website

+Visit our website [here](https://mikeamcpherson.wixsite.com/my-site/home) to learn more about Prospector Pulse and stay updated on our latest developments.

 ## Team